LII41333733/word-guess-game/README.md

 # Word-Guess-Game

+0 - ABC
-1 - ABC*
+1 - BAD
-2 - BAD*
-3 - BEAT IT
+2 - BEAT IT
-4 - BILLIE JEAN*
+3 - BILLIE JEAN
-5 - BLACK OR WHITE*
+4 - BLACK OR WHITE
-6 - DANGEROUS*
+5 - DANGEROUS
-7 - THAT GIRL IS MINE
+6 - THAT GIRL IS MINE
-8 - HEAL THE WORLD
+7 - HEAL THE WORLD
-9 - INVINCIBLE
+8 - INVINCIBLE
-10 - THE WAY YOU MAKE ME FEEL*
+9 - THE WAY YOU MAKE ME FEEL
-11 - MAN IN THE MIRROR*
+10 - MAN IN THE MIRROR*
-12 - PYT ----> HUMAN NATURE
+11 - HUMAN NATURE (PYT)
-13 - ROCK WITH YOU
+12 - ROCK WITH YOU
-14 - THRILLER
+13 - THRILLER

-*completed

-YOU WIN:
+Quotes:

 - “Please go for your dreams.
 Whatever your ideals, you can become whatever you want to become."
 - “Always believe in yourself, no matter who’s around you being negative or thrusting negative energy at you, totally block it off because whatever you believe, you become.”